Disability benefits: Employment Insurance Sickness Benefit (EI Insurance)

 It is important to note that each individual's case is different and requirements may vary from case to case.
 But a general way of calculating EI benefits is 55% of the average insurable weekly earnings.
 The maximum amount you can be eligible for as of January 1, 2018 is $51,700.
 Typically EI sickness benefits can only be paid for up to 15 weeks, but can vary depending on how long the individual is unable to work.

 Weekly EI sick benefits are calculated based on income before it has been deducted during the individuals "best weeks".
 Best weeks are the weeks in which the individual earned the most amount, including any tips and commissions, the best weeks are chosen out of the qualifying period.

 In Canada, areas with high rates of unemployment will use the best 14 weeks, and in areas with low unemployment rates will use the best 35 weeks.

+Brazil

+In Brazil, disability benefits are primarily administered by the National Institute of Social Security (INSS).
+The system distinguishes between temporary and permanent incapacity for contributing workers.
+The Temporary Incapacity Benefit (Auxílio por Incapacidade Temporária, formerly auxílio-doença) is paid to workers who are temporarily unable to work due to health reasons for more than 15 consecutive days.
+If the incapacity is deemed permanent and rehabilitation is not possible, the worker may be eligible for Permanent Incapacity Retirement (Aposentadoria por Incapacidade Permanente, formerly aposentadoria por invalidez).

+For low-income individuals with disabilities who have not contributed to social security, the government provides the Continuous Cash Benefit (Benefício de Prestação Continuada - BPC).
+This social assistance program guarantees a monthly minimum wage to people with disabilities who prove they lack the means to support themselves or be supported by their family.

+Portugal

+In Portugal, the Social Security system (Segurança Social) manages benefits aimed at protecting citizens in situations of illness and disability.
+The Sickness Allowance (Subsídio de Doença) compensates for lost income during a temporary inability to work.
+For long-term conditions, the Invalidity Pension (Pensão de Invalidez) is granted to workers who have a permanent reduction in their capacity to work, categorized as either relative or absolute invalidity depending on the severity.

+In 2017, Portugal introduced the Social Benefit for Inclusion (Prestação Social para a Inclusão - PSI), a benefit designed to improve the social protection of people with disabilities.
+Unlike the invalidity pension, the PSI is not strictly tied to a work history but focuses on compensating for the additional costs associated with living with a disability.